Most of you might already know I have an MBA in finance.

 I am also grateful for my undergrad education.
 I discovered my love for investing as a senior at the University at Albany.
 I wouldn’t be who I am without that strong educational foundation!

-The point I am trying to make is that most of what I have learned about stock market investing (specifically) and how to become a successful investor I did not learn in an MBA program.
+The point I am trying to make is that most of what I have learned about stock market investing (specifically) and how to become a successful investor I did not learn in an MBA program or from obtaining any “fancy degrees”.

 I learned it thanks to becoming laser-focused in wanting to learn HOW to invest.